heimrichhannot/contao-bootstrapper/MIGRATION.md

 ## Navbar
-- body class `navbar-xs-open` changed to `navbar-open` if navbar is open
+- body class `navbar-xs-open` changed to `navbar-show` if navbar is open
+- body class `navbar-open` added for immediately css transition support
+- added `open` class to `.navbar-collapse` for immediately css transition